 A better way than staggered iterations for delivery

 There is a better way than staggered iterations for delivery that will keep you on the path to agility.
+Staggered iterations lead to more technical debt and lower quality software.

 I have seen many companies that are trying to move towards greater agility get trapped in the past by creating artificial silos based on skills.
 They believe that by creating a timbox for planning, development and testing that we can get closer to agility and move away from our traditional models.
 Unfortunately the actual result is to enshrine that traditional staged model and step sideways on the path to agility, not forwards.
-In many cases it can be a significant step backward that will take many painful years to rectify.
+In many cases, it can be a significant step backward that will take many painful years to rectify.

 Figure: Example of staggered iterations for delivery

 I have heard this called many things.
 Water-Scrum-fall or maybe Scrummerfall but whatever you call it the reality is that this is just small waterfalls and in the case above not really that small at all.
+This is often how organisations respond when they are told to "do agile" and they end up figuring out how to not really change, and do the same thing that they have always done.

 The problem with staggered iterations for delivery